 As shown in Figure 2, every type of knowledge making practice is determined by its specific epistemic and social relations, which constitute the specific specialization code for this type of knowledge construction.
 A knowledge code regards the acquisition of specialized knowledge as the measurement of achievement, stresses the subject's mastery of specialized procedures and techniques in knowledge making and downplays the importance of the individual attributes of the knowledge producer.
-A knower code emphasizes the knowledge producer's attributes and dispositions (the knowledge producer's gaze), and downplays the importance of the specialized procedures and techniques of knowledge construction.
+A knower code emphasizes the knowledge producer's attributes and dispositions (the knowledge producer's gaze), and downplays the importance of the specialized procedures and techniques of the specialized procedures and techniques of knowledge construction.